appfigures/webdriver-js-api-reference/README.md

 ### Generating the documentation

-Generated using [jsdoc-toolkit](https://code.google.com/p/jsdoc-toolkit/) v2.4.0 (This version of jsdoc toolkit is deprecated, but v3.0 couldn't fully parse the API).
-Command used:
+Generated using [jsdoc-toolkit](https://code.google.com/p/jsdoc-toolkit/) v2.4.0 (This version of jsdoc toolkit is deprecated, but v3.0 doesn't fully parse the API).

     java -jar jsrun.jar app/run.js -a -t=templates/jsdoc /selenium-webdriver/**/**/*.js